Partial Symmetry Detection for 3D Geometry using Contrastive Learning with Geodesic Point Cloud Patches: Learning Partial Extrinsic Symmetries

 \subsection{Symmetry Detection}

-To extract symmetry information from an input shape during inference time, we perform the following steps: i) feature selection, ii) aggregation and iii) symmetry extraction.
+To extract symmetry information from an input shape during inference, we perform the following steps: i)~feature selection, ii)~aggregation and iii)~symmetry extraction.

-\textbf{Feature Selection} First, patch centers are selected from the input geometry using FPS.
+\textbf{Feature Selection.} Patch centers are selected from the input geometry using FPS.
 We extract a predefined number of geodesic patches, which are afterwards embedded into the latent space using the trained feature encoder $enc(\cdot)$.
-We found that using no less than $1000$ patches leads to good results.
+We found that using at least $1000$ patches leads to good results.

-\textbf{Aggregation} By clustering patches in a rotation, reflection, translation and scale invariant latent space we can aggregate patches exhibiting partial extrinsic symmetries.
+\textbf{Aggregation.} By clustering patches in a rotation, reflection, translation and scale invariant latent space we can aggregate patches exhibiting partial extrinsic symmetries.
 Each cluster suggests a hypothesis $H$ consisting of multiple regions that are symmetric to each other.
 Each region $r_{i} \in H$ is formed by merging several patches.
-To merge the patches, it is necessary to identify features $z_{j} \in H$ that represent contiguous regions $r_{i} = \{p_{j,0}, ..., p_{j,n}\}$ in 3D space within a symmetry cluster.
-To achieve this, we cast the clustered features $z_{j}$ back into the 3D space of the geometry and calculate connected components based on the geodesic distance between the extracted patch centers.
-In order to revert the effect of FPS, the region $r_{i}$ is refined by sampling the local neighborhood $\epsilon \ll \delta_d$ of each point of each patch $p_{j,k}$.
-For clustering, we utilize HDBSCAN \cite{mcinnes2017hdbscan}, a fast and reliable non-parametric clustering algorithm, capable of detecting an a-priori unknown quantity of clusters as well as outliers, representing symmetric or distinctive regions, respectively.
+To merge the patches, we cast the clustered features $z_{j}$ back into the 3D space of the geometry and calculate connected components based on the geodesic distance between the extracted patch centers.
+For clustering, we utilize HDBSCAN~\cite{mcinnes2017hdbscan}, a fast and reliable non-parametric clustering algorithm capable of detecting an a-priori unknown quantity of clusters as well as outliers.

-\textbf{Symmetry Extraction} The latent space is only an approximation of the geometric characteristics, and therefore requires filtering.
-For filtering, we want to evaluate if the detected regions $r_{i}$ exhibit a symmetric relationship with respect to each other.
-We can verify this by calculating the ICP distance between all regions of a single hypothesis ${r_0, ..., r_n} \in H$.
-The hypothesis is rejected if the greatest distance exceeds a predetermined similarity threshold
+\textbf{Symmetry Extraction.} The latent space is only an approximation of the geometric characteristics, and therefore requires filtering.
+We verify detected regions $r_{i}$ by calculating the ICP distance between all regions of a single hypothesis ${r_0, ..., r_n} \in H$.
+The hypothesis is rejected if the greatest distance exceeds a predetermined similarity threshold: